carlmontanari/ssh2net/README.md

 `"^[a-z0-9.\-@()/:]{1,20}[#>$]$"`

-This pattern works for (tested on show commands only, but shoudl work on config commands for at leaset IOS-XE, and NX-OS) IOS-XE, NX-OS, JunOS, and IOS-XR.
+This pattern works for (tested on show commands only, but should work on config commands for at least IOS-XE, and NX-OS) IOS-XE, NX-OS, JunOS, and IOS-XR.

 If you do not wish to match cisco "config" level prompts you can use: